 And in the end they didn’t stop on these two mistakes related to pricy servers, they also went for the most expensive provider there was… And wasted ton of time and money, making none.

 Another thing that required ton of money was hiring unnecessary staff.
-Positions like few not-so-dedicated blog writers (that were just friends of friends, and were creating content indeed, but not good content), and so on, were totally not required.
+Positions like few not-so-dedicated blog writers (they were creating content indeed, but not good content), were totally not required.

 Posts on blog were boring to read, the person behind them was clearly not passionate about the game at all.
 Not only that, but they weren’t too useful.
 Posting on site of new MMO project absolutely doesn’t require full time positions.

 And they were fired few months before project was canceled.
-Perhaps they could save some money they didn’t hire them.
+Perhaps company could save some money if they weren’t hired.

 The map in this game was so big that the game felt empty most of the time whenever you went, even though it still had 300 players online in same time.